 Sami Uyeda

 She was born on 4 November 1895.
 Her maiden name is Sami Tateyama.
 She was a self-employed barber at 2165 East Hastings Street, Vancouver, BC.
-Her family includes Haru Tateyama (mother; nee Haru Hara), Minokichi Tateyama (father), Toyotaro Uyeda (husband), Toyoki Uyeda (son), Fumiye Uyeda (daughter), and Shizue Uyeda (daughter).
+Her family includes Haru Tateyama (mother; nee Haru Hara), Minokichi Tateyama (father), Toyotaro Uyeda (husband), Toyoki Uyeda (son), Fumiye Uyeda (daughter), and Shizuye Uyeda (daughter).
 Her home address is listed as 2165 East Hastings Street, Vancouver, BC.
-She was forcibly uprooted to Bay Farms, Slocan Extension, BC and New Denver, BC.
+She was forcibly uprooted to Bay Farm, Slocan Extension, BC and New Denver, BC.

 Metadata